inf112-v21/5H/Deliverables/ObligatoriskOppgave2.md

 *@BeforeEach*
 - Setup:
-    - Start the game (check the how-to-play guide)
+    - Start the game (se teknisk produkt oppsett for instrukser)

 *MoveForwardTest:*
 - Select the move card.
 The player Sprite should then move forward.